US weighs 2050 target in bid to wean airlines off fossil fuels

 It is not yet clear whether government efforts will succeed at making sustainable fuel more affordable for pandemic-battered airlines.
 Fuel is the second-largest expense for airlines after labour.

-Refiners make more renewable diesel right now because federal and state governments offer more incentives, such as California's credit of 45 US cents (61 Singapore cents) per gallon.
+Refiners make more renewable diesel right now because federal and state governments offer more incentives, such as California's credit of 45 US cents per gallon, or 61 Singapore cents per 3.8 litres.

-Congress is debating a tax credit of up to US$2 per gallon for SAF.
-If such a credit were available, World Energy, the largest US SAF producer, would be able to sell its SAF for roughly the same price as conventional fuel, said Mr Bryan Sherbacow, the company's chief commercial officer.
+Congress is debating a tax credit of up to US$2 per gallon for sustainable aviation fuel.
+If such a credit were available, World Energy, the largest US sustainable aviation fuel producer, would be able to sell its sustainable fuel for roughly the same as conventional fuel, said its chief commercial officer Bryan Sherbacow.

-World Energy's Los Angeles-area plant uses around a third of its 25 million gallon annual capacity for making aviation fuel, with the rest producing other renewable fuel.
-The company is betting on SAF becoming more affordable as it is boosting the plant's SAF capacity to around 150 million gallons by 2023.
+World Energy's Los Angeles-area plant uses around a third of its 95 million litre annual capacity for making aviation fuel, with the rest producing other renewable fuel.
+The company is betting on sustainable aviation fuel becoming more affordable, as it is boosting the plant's capacity of such fuel to around 568 million litres by 2023.

-If incentives were balanced, "we would probably be making a lot more jet fuel", Mr Sherbacow said.